peteroupc/peteroupc.github.io/randomfunc.md

 <small><sup id=Note2>(2)</sup> For an exercise solved by the `RNDINT` pseudocode, see A. Koenig and B. E. Moo, _Accelerated C++_, 2000; see also a [**blog post by Johnny Chan**](http://mathalope.co.uk/2014/10/26/accelerated-c-solution-to-exercise-7-9/).
 In addition, M. O'Neill discusses various methods, both biased and unbiased, for generating random integers in a range with an RNG in a [**blog post from July 2018**](http://www.pcg-random.org/posts/bounded-rands.html).</small>

 <small><sup id=Note3>(3)</sup> A na&iuml;ve `RNDINTEXC` implementation often seen in certain languages like JavaScript is the idiom `floor(RNDU01OneExc()*maxExclusive)`.
-However, there are certain issues with this idiom:
+However:

-1. Depending on how `RNDU01OneExc()` is implemented, some integers can never occur with this idiom for large `maxExclusive` values, or this idiom can otherwise have a slight bias toward certain integers.
-This bias may or may not be negligible in a given application.
-For example, if `RNDU01OneExc()` is implemented as `RNDINT(255)/256`, not all numbers can "randomly" occur with `maxExclusive` greater than 256.
+1. Depending on how `RNDU01OneExc()` is implemented, this idiom can't choose from among all integers in its range or may bias some integers over others; this bias may or may not be negligible in a given application.
+For example, if `RNDU01OneExc()` is implemented as `RNDINT(255)/256`, not all numbers can "randomly" occur by this idiom with `maxExclusive` greater than 256.
 2. Depending on the number format, rounding error can result in `maxExclusive` being returned in rare cases.
 A more robust implementation could use a loop to check whether `maxExclusive` was generated and try again if so.
 Where a loop is not possible, such as within an SQL query, the idiom above can be replaced with `min(floor(RNDU01OneExc() * maxExclusive, maxExclusive - 1))`.
-Neither modification addresses the issue given in item 1.
+Neither modification addresses item 1, however.

 If an application is concerned about these issues, it should treat the `RNDU01OneExc()` implementation (e.g., `Math.random()`) as the underlying RNG for `RNDINT` and implement `RNDINTEXC` through `RNDINT` instead.</small>